Want to Declutter Your Life? 10 Tips to Let Go of Your Attachment to Sentimental Stuff

 Chances are someday will come and you won’t like the thing anymore anyway.

-It took Dana’s mom and mother-in-law to help her realise that she didn’t have to get rid of absolutely everything, that it was, in fact, perfectly okay to keep just one thing.
+It took Dana’s mom and mother-in-law to help her realize that she didn’t have to get rid of absolutely everything, that it was, in fact, perfectly okay to keep just one thing.

 The one thing allows me to have ALL those memories come rushing back.

-Becoming Minimalist: Simplify – 7 Guiding Principles to Help Anyone Declutter Their Home and Life
+9. Becoming Minimalist: Simplify – 7 Guiding Principles

-The final example is a book rather than a blog post, but at a mere $2,99 I can guarantee that it’s worth every penny.
+The final example is a book rather than a blog post, but at just a few dollars, I can guarantee that it’s worth every penny.
 Based on a rational approach to minimalism, Simplify will forever change the way you look at physical possessions.
 (It even got Sporty to put her stuff away!)

 When we intentionally choose to reduce our possessions, we find more time, energy, and finances to pursue our greatest passions.
 And we experience the true freedom of simplicity.